Skip to main content

 Create an Instance

-To experience AutoMQ, you need to create an instance corresponding to an open-source Apache Kafka cluster.
-Users can create instances via the environment console's front-end interface, while the console backend manages the creation of underlying cloud resources and completes the instance software deployment on behalf of the user.
+To get started with AutoMQ, you first need to create an instance, which is equivalent to an open-source Apache Kafka cluster.
+You can create an instance using the web interface in the environment console.
+The console handles the provisioning of underlying cloud resources and the deployment of the instance software for you.
+Follow these steps:

 Instance Name